Álvaro Bustos

-Álvaro Bustos Sandoval (born 26 June 1995), is a Spanish footballer who plays for AD Alcorcón as a winger.
+Álvaro Bustos Sandoval (born 26 June 1995), is a Spanish footballer who plays as a winger for Murcia.

 Club career

 Born in Gijón, Asturias, Bustos graduated with Sporting de Gijón's youth setup.
 He made his senior debuts with the reserves in the 2011–12 campaign, aged only 16, in Segunda División B.

 On 10 September 2014 Bustos made his professional debut, starting in a 1–3 home loss against Real Valladolid for the season's Copa del Rey.
 He continued to appear exclusively for the B's, however.

 On 4 August 2016, Bustos was loaned to Segunda División club CD Mirandés, in a season-long deal.
 He scored his first professional goals on 25 September, netting a double in a 3–2 home win against CD Tenerife.

 On 27 July 2017, after suffering relegation, Bustos terminated his contract with Sporting.
 The following day, he signed a four-year contract with Gimnàstic de Tarragona, still in the second division.

 Bustos joined RCD Mallorca in January 2018.
 After achieving promotion to the second division, he served loan stints at CF Rayo Majadahonda and Pontevedra CF before joining the latter club permanently on 14 July 2019.

 On 15 August 2020, Bustos agreed to a two-year contract with Racing de Santander, recently relegated to the third division.
 On 15 July 2022, after achieving promotion back to the second level, he moved to AD Alcorcón.

+On 31 January 2024, after losing his starting spot, Bustos terminated his contract with Alkor.

+On 31 July 2024, Bustos signed with Ponferradina in Primera Federación.
+On 13 July 2025, Bustos moved to Murcia in the same division.